(agenda in formation | subject to change)

-This series of discussions brings together leading national voices on race and dance in order to explore and foster solutions for some of the stakeholders in the dance ecology.
-These sessions are meant to build upon one another; however, it is not mandatory to attend all.
+This series of discussions brings together leading national voices in order to explore and foster solutions for an equitable dance ecology.

 Diversity, Equity, and Inclusion on Dance Boards

-Dabash Negash, Chief of Staff, New York City Service
+- Dabash Negash, Chief of Staff, NYC Service

 - Hoong Yee Lee Krakauer, Executive Director, Queens Council on the Arts